RenaRioDyne/CartesianTree/readme.md

 An implementation of the algorithms in the paper "On the longest common Cartesian substring problem," published in The Computer Journal, April 2023.
+The paper was written by Simone Faro, Thierry Lecroq, Kunsoo Park, and Stefano Scafiti.